 obtain the LNP data for the called number based on the presence and contents of the "npdi" and "rn" Tel URI parameters contained in the SIP URI in the Request-URI as defined in [RFC 4694].

-Table 1 summarizes the allowed forms for the called Public User Identity at the peering interface.
+Table 1 summarizes the called Public User Identity that MUST be supported at the peering interface.

 Table 1 - Called Public User Identities